0xAX/linux-insides/interrupts/interrupts-7.md

 ...
 ```

 Where the sixth column is the servicing interrupts.
 After this we allocate [cpumask](http://0xax.gitbooks.io/linux-insides/content/Concepts/cpumask.html) for the given irq descriptor affinity and initialize the [spinlock](https://en.wikipedia.org/wiki/Spinlock) for the given interrupt descriptor.
-After this before the [critical section](https://en.wikipedia.org/wiki/Critical_section), the lock will be aqcuired with a call of the `raw_spin_lock` and unlocked with the call of the `raw_spin_unlock`.
+After this before the [critical section](https://en.wikipedia.org/wiki/Critical_section), the lock will be acquired with a call of the `raw_spin_lock` and unlocked with the call of the `raw_spin_unlock`.
 In the next step we call the `lockdep_set_class` macro which set the [Lock validator](https://lwn.net/Articles/185666/) `irq_desc_lock_class` class for the lock of the given interrupt descriptor.
 More about `lockdep`, `spinlock` and other synchronization primitives will be described in the separate chapter.

 In the end of the loop we call the `desc_set_defaults` function from the [kernel/irq/irqdesc.c](https://github.com/torvalds/linux/blob/master/kernel/irq/irqdesc.c).
 This function takes four parameters: